Dutta-SD/sci-cpy/README.md

 # Sci - cpy
 > README is a stub.
-Do expand it more and more.
+Do expand it

 ## Objective
 This repository is meant to be a ready reference for scientific computation methods.